front-end-intermediate/session-1/readme.md

 }
 ```

-Now, within the `forEach` we'll make a `div`s and set their contents.
+Now, within the `forEach` we'll make a `div` and set its contents.
 The `innerHTML` property and the `textContent` property are good candidates.

 ```js
 function renderStories(data) {